Xaked/main/pages/02.sites/chapter.en.md

 # Our sites

-This page will contain global texts
+This page will contain description about our sites